 Other risk factors for placenta accreta include advanced maternal age, multiple pregnancies, previous myomectomy, thermal endometrial ablation, vigorous curettage resulting in Asherman syndrome, uterine artery embolization, and submucous leiomyomas.

-Treatment for Placenta Accreta
+Treatment of Placenta Accreta

 The treatment plan for women with placenta accreta involves a doctor monitoring the condition, planning the delivery, and performing surgery which will save the uterus and protect against hemorrhaging during vaginal birth.
 In some cases, if the placenta accreta is severe, a complete hysterectomy may be necessary.